When a deal isn’t really a deal: Coupons for medical imaging

 It’s not surprising that Groupon is catching on in medicine.
 Nonprofits such as Clear Health Costs that crowdsource information about the cost of care have demonstrated that patients will shop around for the best price when given the right information.
 Models of care that charge a single membership cost and eschew insurance are also becoming more popular.
 The rise of Groupon further confirms that there is a great need for transparent pricing for medical tests and procedures.

 But what’s different about Groupon is that these coupons appear to be targeting asymptomatic patients for procedures they don’t need.
 By offering $26 heart scans (“a 96% discount”!), imaging centers are hoping that people will think, “Why not get a scan?”
 The problem is that these scans often lead to more unnecessary tests and treatments, that can cost patients much more than the cost of the initial scan.
 According to one recent study of “cascade” events after a pre-operative ECG, the cost of cascade procedures ended up being ten times that of the cost of the initial test.
-And that’s not including the time lost, added stress, and potential physical harm from having these unnecessary follow-up tests and procedures.
+So that $26 scan may cost you $260 in the end–and that’s not including the time lost, added stress, and potential physical harm from having these unnecessary follow-up tests and procedures.

 Don’t fall for the imaging bait and switch.
 If your doctor hasn’t recommended that you get a certain scan (and explained the costs and benefits clearly), and you have no symptoms, you can save even more money and stress by avoiding unnecessary scans altogether.